Prethika88/Fitness-Tracker/README.md

 ## Technologies Used:

--MongoDB: NoSQL database for storing user data and workout records.
+1.ongoDB: NoSQL database for storing user data and workout records.

--Express: Web framework for building the backend APIs.
+2.Express: Web framework for building the backend APIs.

--React: Frontend library for building the user interface.
+3.React: Frontend library for building the user interface.

--Node.js: JavaScript runtime for building the backend server.
+4.Node.js: JavaScript runtime for building the backend server.